Hardware Replacement Policy

 Damage to Equipment

 Faculty & Staff who receive a College owned computing device (such as a computer or laptop) are expected to return it to LTS at the end of its life cycle.
-In the event a computer is damaged (e.g., water spilled on laptop), the department may be responsible for the repair or replacement of the computer, based on whether an accidental coverage was purchased for the computer initially or not.
-We purchase accidental coverage for 3 years for all Windows computers.
-This option is not available for Apple hardware.
-When the department is responsible for paying for the damage, LTS will provide the most cost-effective solution taking into consideration factors such as the age of the computer and the extent of the damage.
+In the event a computer is damaged (e.g., water spilled on laptop), the department will be responsible for the repair or replacement of the computer.
+In these cases, LTS will provide the most cost-effective solution taking into consideration factors such as the age of the computer and the extent of the damage.

 Loss of Equipment